braintrustdata/autoevals/README.md

 ## Documentation

-The full docs are available [here](https://www.braintrust.dev/docs/reference/autoevals).
+The full docs are available [for your reference](https://www.braintrust.dev/docs/reference/autoevals).

 ## Contributing